Showing posts with label scenic areas. Show all posts

 Crowds: To beat the crowds, go on a weekday or early on weekends during summer.
 Parking lots fill up fast.

-Winter Activities: In winter, people love to sled and play in the snow near the parking lot; the slopes are great.
+Winter Activities: In winter, people love to sled and play in the snow near the parking lot.

 Wildlife Viewing: In mid to late August, you might catch the amazing Monarch Butterfly migration.